ThatCoolCoder/foss-rcas/README.md

         - Somehow add support for this in the mixer.
 I'd rather not have to mix every channel separately on every plane, and I also don't want to add special-case channels.
         - Potentially this can be implemented as part of a flight modes system.
 - Docs
-    - Rewrite aircraft creation
-    - Write about content creation in general
-    - Make content creation docs more friendly to non-programmers
+    - Write about content creation, make these docs as friendly as possible to non-coders
-    - If we make exotic stuff like quadcopters, create documentation on that
+    - If we get exotic stuff like quadcopters or cars working, create documentation on that
 - Misc bugs/problems
     - GODOT BUG: it appears that [Exported] nodes aren't assigned if the exported is a child of a Window that starts out invisible.
     - make slow motion only affect aircraft, not cameras.